Azure-Samples/azure-search-openai-demo/README.md

 - Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
 Pricing per storage and read operations.
 [Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
 - Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-To reduce costs, you can switch to free SKUs for Azure App Service, Azure Cognitive Search, and Form Recognizer by changing the parameters file under the `infra` folder.
-There are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.
+To reduce costs, you can switch to free SKUs for Azure App Service and Form Recognizer by changing the parameters file under the `infra` folder.
+There are some limits to consider; for example, the free Form Recognizer resource only analyzes the first 2 pages of each document.
 You can also reduce costs associated with the Form Recognizer by reducing the number of documents in the `data` folder, or by removing the postprovision hook in `azure.yaml` that runs the `prepdocs.py` script.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.